jessonfoo/p003/week-7/7-gps3.1/readme.md

 ## Release 5: [Reflect](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md)
 Copy your code from stypi into the [our_solution.rb](our_solution.rb) file.
 Then complete a reflection in the designated section.

-## Release 6: Sync your changes to Github!
+## Release 6: Push your changes to Github!

 ## Release 6: Submit [Feedback](http://socrates.devbootcamp.com/feedback/new).